-As required by state statute, the Policy requires that commercial paper have a short-term debt rating of no less than A-1 (or its equivalent) from at least two of the following: Moody's Investors Service, Standard & Poor's, Fitch Investor's Service, and Duff and Phelps.
-Corporate notes must have a minimum of Aa long-term debt rating by Moody's Investors Service and a minimum of AA long-term debt rating by Standard & Poor's.
-Negotiable certificates of deposit and bank deposit notes maturing in less than one year must have a short-term debt rating of at least A-1 by Standard & Poor's and P-1 by Moody's Investors Service.
-Notes having a maturity of greater than one year must be rated AA by Standard & Poor's and Aa by Moody's Investors Service.
+As required by state statute, the Policy requires that commercial paper have a short-term debt rating of no less than A-1 (or its equivalent) from at least two of the Nationally Recognized Statistical Rating Organizations (NRSROs).
+Corporate notes must have a minimum rating of Aa by Moody's Investors Service and AA by Standard & Poor's.
+Negotiable certificates of deposit and bank deposit notes maturing in less than one year must have a minimum rating of A-1 by Standard & Poor's and P-1 by Moody's Investors Service, and if maturing in over one year, the minimum ration must be AA by Standard & Poor's and Aa by Moody's Investors Service.
 Although state statute does not impose credit standards on repurchase agreement counterparties, bankers' acceptances, or money market mutual funds, the Authority has established stringent credit standards for these investments to minimize portfolio risk.
-As of June 30, 2016 and 2015, the Authority's investments rated by Standard & Poor's were as follows: